Sb0009/Sb0009/README.md

 ---

   <p align=center>I’m interested about a professional internship  <i> software engineer </i>
-	  in October 2022 for 3 months or 5 months
+	  in October 2022 <br>for 3 months or 5 months

  You Can join me at :  📫 sihambadyine@gmail.com